-In fact, the past 10 years of IRS filings indicate that the College Board's profit as ranged from 4% to 14%.
-Which means, that after all expenses (salaries, exam materials, grading, etc.) the College Board keeps between 4 to 14 of every 100 dollars it takes in.
+9 of the past 10 years of IRS filings indicate that the College Board's profit as ranged from 4% to 13%.
+Which means, that after all expenses (salaries, exam materials, scoring, etc.) the College Board keeps between 4 to 13 of every 100 dollars it takes in.
 How does it use the extra cash?
 Investments.
-In 2017 the College Board made $57,724,847.00 in investment income alone.
-Remember, as you review the information in the table below, the College Board is designated as a 'Not-For-Profit' by the IRS but has made a "profit" for all years listed.
+In 2021 the College Board had $222,220,387.00 in investment gains alone.

 |# of AP

 * Change in Accounting Year from Jul-June to Jan-Dec

-Notice a trend?
-The College Board has increased revenue and cash & investments for 10 out 11 years as reported above (2008 is an exception, but if you invest you understand why).
+The College Board has increased cash & investments for 14 out 15 years as reported above (2008 is an exception, but if you invest you understand why).
 But don't just take our word for it, check out the College Board's 990s (an annual information return that most 501(c)(3) organizations claiming federal tax-exempt status must file yearly) on Pro Publica.